Alan Partridge: 1997–2002: I'm Alan Partridge

+2003–2009: Hiatus and smaller roles

-After I'm Alan Partridge, Coogan tired of Partridge and limited him to smaller roles, feeling he had become an "albatross".
+After I'm Alan Partridge, Coogan limited Partridge to smaller roles, feeling he had become an "albatross".
 In March 2003, the BBC broadcast a mockumentary, Anglian Lives: Alan Partridge, about Partridge's life and career.
-Coogan performed as Partridge at the Royal Albert Hall in support of the Teenage Cancer Trust in 2004, and in 2008 he performed a tour, "Steve Coogan as Alan Partridge and other Less Successful Characters", featuring Partridge as a life coach.
+Coogan performed as Partridge at the Royal Albert Hall in support of the Teenage Cancer Trust in 2004.
+In 2008, he performed a tour, Steve Coogan as Alan Partridge and other Less Successful Characters, featuring Partridge as a life coach.

-2010–2013: Comeback, memoir and feature film

 Coogan returned to Partridge after pursuing other projects, such as his work with the director Michael Winterbottom on films such as 24 Hour Party People (2002).
-He said he did not want to say goodbye to Partridge, and that "as long as I can do my other things, that, to me, is the perfect balance".
-In 2020, he said that though he had once tired of Partridge, he had now become "a battered, comfortable old leather jacket".
+He said he did not want to end the character, and that "as long as I can do my other things, that, to me, is the perfect balance".
+In 2020, Coogan said that though he had once tired of Partridge, he had now become "a battered, comfortable old leather jacket".

+2010: Mid Morning Matters

 Partridge returned in 2010 in a series of YouTube shorts, Mid Morning Matters with Alan Partridge, as the host of a digital radio show with a new character, Sidekick Simon (Tim Key).
 The series was later broadcast by Sky Atlantic.
 Coogan wrote it with the brothers Neil and Rob Gibbons, who submitted scripts to his company Baby Cow Productions.
-The brothers have co-written every Partridge project since.
-According to Neil, Coogan "invited us in, our sensibilities chimed ...
+The Gibbons brothers have co-written every Partridge project since.
+According to Neil, "Our sensibilities chimed ...
 I think we were like two pairs of fresh eyes, and Steve seemed to fall in love with the character all over again."

 Coogan said they chose the web format because "it was a bit underground, a low-key environment in which to test the character out again.
 And the response was so good, we realised there was more fuel in the tank."
 In his 2015 autobiography, Coogan wrote that he felt Mid Morning Matters was "the purest, most mature and funniest incarnation of Partridge", which he credited to the Gibbons brothers.